 Naturally, many investors will be feeling anxious about these developments and wondering whether emerging markets still have a place in their portfolios.

-There are number of points to make in response to these concerns.
+There are a number of points to make in response to these concerns.

 First, this information is in the price.
 Markets reflect concerns about the impact on capital flows of the Fed tapering.
 Changing an agreed portfolio allocation based on past events is tantamount to closing the stable door after the horse has bolted.